 On June 22, 2018, the FDA granted orphan-drug designation to PCS-499 for the treatment of NL.
 On September 28, 2018, the FDA cleared our IND for PCS-499 in NL such that we could move forward with the Phase 2a safety-dose tolerability trial.
 We dosed our first NL patient in this Phase 2a clinical trial on January 29, 2019.
-On August 2, 2019, our twelfth patient was screened and qualified for our study.
-We anticipate dosing in late August, at which point our study will be fully enrolled.
+On August 23, 2019, our study was fully enrolled as the twelfth patient was dosed.
 The main objective of the trial is to evaluate the safety and tolerability of PCS-499 in patients with NL.
 We expect the safety and efficacy data collected to provide information for the design of future clinical trials.
 Based on toxicology studies and healthy human volunteer studies, Processa and the FDA agreed that a PCS-499 dose of 1.8 grams/day would be the highest dose administered to NL patients in this Phase 2 trial.
 As anticipated, the PCS-499 dose of 1.8 grams/day, 50% greater than the maximum tolerated dose of pentoxifylline, appears to be well tolerated with no serious adverse events reported.
-Currently, eleven patients have been dosed with seven patients being on treatment for at least 3 months and three patients on treatment for 5 months.
+Twelve patients have been dosed with nine patients on treatment for at least four months, seven patients on treatment for at least six months, and two patients on treatment for at least nine months.
+Currently, nine patients remain in the study.
 To date, six patients dosed at 1.8 g/day have reported only mild adverse events related to the treatment, which occurred mostly in the first month of treatment and were quickly resolved.
 As expected, gastrointestinal or central nervous system (CNS) adverse events were reported most often.

 The degeneration of tissue occurring at the NL lesion site is caused by a number of pathophysiological changes, which has made it extremely difficult to develop effective treatments for this condition.
 PCS-499 may provide a solution since PCS-499 and its metabolites affect a number of biological pathways, several of which contribute to the pathophysiology associated with NL.
-We are continually evaluating the data we receive and believe that changes in the NL lesion could take at least six months to see any major effect.
+We will be issuing a press release in the coming weeks with the interim data from the Phase 2 clinical trial.